MHamiltonLab/IEC-EC-Code-Repository/IEC_Project_Code/README.md

 ## Reading and adapting the code

 Each analysis folder has a short README with its scripts, inputs, and principal outputs.
-Read [input contracts](docs/input_contracts.md) and [methodological notes](docs/methods_notes.md) alongside the code.
 [Empty input objects](inputs/schemas.R) describe the table interfaces without supplying observations.

 These commands require appropriately populated inputs and the [listed dependencies](docs/dependencies.md).
 No dependency installation runs automatically.